don-smith/Resquirrelly/Readme.md

 ## Setup

+* Clone this repository with `git clone --recursive https://github.com/locksmithdon/Resquirrelly.git` This will also clone the Squirrel.Windows submodule.
+If you cloned before reading this, run `git submodule init` and then `git submodule update` to bring in Squirrel.Windows.
+* Restore Squirrel's NuGet packages by running `nuget restore Squirrel.Windows/Squirrel.sln` from Resquirrelly directory.
-* Using VS, open the solution and open `UpdateHelper.cs`.
+* Open `Resquirrelly.sln` in VS and open `UpdateHelper.cs`.
 * Edit line 6 to be the address where Resquirrelly can find the deployments you're going to upload.
+* Open `Squirrel/UpdateManager.cs` and comment out the last line in `RestartApp()` (`Environment.Exit(0);`) at around line 184.
 * Build the solution. _NuGet Package Restore_ is enabled so the packages should be downloaded and installed when you build.
 Be sure they do.

 ## The first build

-* Open a command line tool (cmd.exe) and navigate to Resquirrelly's source code folder (where the *.sln file is).
+* Back in your command line tool (in the Resquirrelly folder), enter the following
-* Enter the following command: `release 1.0` and let it finish.
+command: `release 1.0` and let it finish.
-* In the Releases folder, upload `RELEASES` and `Resquirrelly-1.0-full.nupkg` to the HTTP location you're hosting your deployment packages.
-In a real world scenario, you would probably also upload `ResquirrellyInstaller.exe`.
+* From the `Releases` folder, upload `RELEASES` and `Resquirrelly-1.0-full.nupkg` to the HTTP location you're hosting your deployment packages.
+In a real world scenario, you would probably upload `ResquirrellyInstaller.exe` also.
 * After the upload finishes, run `ResquirrellyInstaller.exe` to install and run Resquirrelly.
 * Leave it running.